rodriguezandresed/scripting-grimorie/powershell/general/data-objects.md

 either.

 Pay attention to neat typing.
-Put a space on either side of every pipeline character, because your command lines should read as Get-Process | gm and not Get-Process|gm.
+Put a space on either side of every pipeline character, because your command lines should read as `Get-Process | gm` and not `Get-Process|gm`.
 That spacebar key is extra large for a reason—use it.

 Remember that the pipeline can contain various types of objects at each step.
 Think about what type of object is in the pipeline, and focus on what the next